-Rural Alaska faces many housing challenges, including high energy costs and poor ventilation.
+Two of the greatest challenges in rural housing are high energy costs and poor ventilation.
 In an effort to address these issues CCHRC developed the BrHEAThe system in 2011.
-BrHEAThe is a combined heating and ventilation system which uses one distribution system to provide fresh air and space heating to high-performance homes in cold climates.
-Since the system’s development, it has been installed in homes in Anaktuvuk Pass, Fairbanks, Galena, Buckland, Point Lay, Brevig Mission, Minto, Bethel, and Tanana.
-This project will document the history of BrHEAThe from 2011 to the present, capturing design changes and user feedback.
-It will also evaluate the performance of the BrHEAThe system in place at the University of Alaska Fairbanks over the winter of 2017-2018.
+BrHEAThe combines heating and ventilation into one distribution system to provide fresh air and space heating to homes.
+Since development, it has been installed in homes in Anaktuvuk Pass, Fairbanks, Galena, Buckland, Point Lay, Brevig Mission, Minto, Bethel, and Tanana.
+This project documents the history of BrHEAThe from 2011 to the present, including design changes and user experiences.
+It also evaluates the performance of the BrHEAThe system at the University of Alaska Fairbanks over the winter of 2017-2018.

 More information on BrHEAThe